IGS/FADU/docs/index.md

 FADU currently does not support eukaryotic samples, or at least those that come from Tophat or HISAT2 aligners.

 ## When running FADU.jl, I get a "too many arguments" error.
 How do I fix this?
-The Julia language prefers that its string arguments (file paths, strandedness) be wrapped in quotations so that it does not confuse an option value with a command-type argument.
+A safe way to pass in values to the options is to enclose any string arguments (like file paths or strandedness) in quotations so that it ensures Julia's argument parser reads the parameter as an option value instead of a command-type argument.

 ## Can I use FADU to calculate counts for features using read depth instead of fragment depth?
 Currently at this time, only fragment depth is supported.
 Performing calculations using read depth may be implemented in the future though.